k-venky-reddy/Django_RESTful_Project_Management_System_with_JWT_Authentication/README.md

 ## Contact Me

-Hi, I'm K. Venky Reddy — a passionate Django developer currently exploring scalable REST APIs and database-driven systems.
-This project was built to demonstrate my understanding of authentication, API design, and user-based data segregation.
+Hi, I'm Venkatesh Reddy.
+I developed this project to demonstrate my skills in authentication, API design, and user-specific data handling.
+If you need any further information or assistance, feel free to contact me.

 - Reach me at: kvenkateshreddydataengineer@gmail.com
 - GitHub: https://github.com/k-venky-reddy